Loading…

 Q: Does character choice lock you into a playstyle?
 A: It shapes your playstyle more than it locks it.
 Your starting dice define the first 5 floors of relic search.
 After that, you can branch into secondary face types.
 But the strongest runs are ones where the starting face type and the relic build stay aligned.

 Q: Which character is hardest?
-A: The reroll-focused character.
-Their output depends on understanding which relics convert reroll faces into real damage — that understanding takes at least one prior run to build.
+A: The heavy dice character.
+Their output depends on understanding how Flash and Heavy interact and which relics trigger on replay events: that understanding takes at least one prior run to build.
 Veterans recommend this character second or third, not first.

 Q: Are there unlockable Die in the Dungeon characters beyond the four?
 A: No. Die in the Dungeon launches with four frog warriors and no additional character content planned as of the 1.0 release.
 The replayability comes from the 142 relics and 31 dice creating different run shapes across the same four characters.